InternetFriendsAdventures/InternetFriendsAdventures.github.io/_posts/2016-08-29-Flock-Drama.md

 Dev will also not get mod powers because he has shown he cannot deal with a situation without rash actions.

 Once again, if anyone wants to join me you can find me at ts.crabcast.party.

+# Edit 1

+When I brought it up, Puffer stated that he wanted to make anything he did right, and that dev finally sort of told him what he had done.
+Evidently Puffer agrees that he did fuck up, but not enough for the tailspin that the situation ended up doing.
+If anybody actually feels wronged, they should come over to Crabcast for an appology.